 Magnesium oxide boards as an alternative solution for Class A fire resistant boards exist in the UK market.
 These boards have a bulk density range of 950-1200 kg/m3, however have been reported to experience mechanical failure upon exposure to humid conditions.
 Additionally, there are several patents for environmentally friendly wood treatment processes which cater to the Class B market.
 Most of these patented formulations are water based treatments that are stable at room temperature.
 The majority of the countries in which these patents have been granted are in central Asia and Oceania, namely Australia.

+Suggestion: Reference numbers of the patents discussed above should belisted in the Appendix...

 Potential Business Models